evolvedbinary/hsg-project-wiki/Setup.md

         brew cask reinstall exist-db github java8 oxygen-xml-editor

+- GitHub Desktop has recently been relaunched with a significantly different interface.
+Proceed with the setup steps under [Setting up GitHub Desktop](#setting-up-gitHub-desktop).
+Return here when you are done setting up GitHub Desktop.
 - Next, open oXygen.
   - From the External Tools toolbar menu (i.e., the green triangle icon), select "Fetch updates for all repositories".
   - Quit and restart oXygen.
-  - Then, from the External Tools toolbar menu select "Prepare upgrade to eXist 3.1.1".
-This command will (1) wipe your eXist database, (2) delete old repositories we no longer need cloned locally, (3) update the list of hsg-project repositories, and (4) clone any hsg-project repositories you do not yet have.
-Select "Yes" to proceed.
-  - For good measure, please run the "Prepare upgrade to eXist 3.1.1" a second time.
+  - Then, from the External Tools toolbar menu, run these commands:
+    - `Wipe eXist Data` (confirm "yes" when asked)
+    - Steps 1-3 under `Setup and maintenance`: `Clone all repositories`, `Apply Mac settings to hsg-project`, and `Apply hsg-project settings to eXist`
-- If you use eXist to preview website content, then proceed from Step 4 of [Installing eXist](#installing-exist) and then perform the steps under [Deploying all repositories to eXist](#deploying-all-repositories-to-exist).
-If you have any errors in deploying all cloned repositories, please quit eXist and run the "Prepare upgrade to eXist 3.1.1" again; then start eXist and deploy all cloned repositories.
+- If you use eXist to preview website content, then proceed to [Starting eXist](#starting-exist) and then perform the steps under [Deploying all repositories to eXist](#deploying-all-repositories-to-exist).
+Return here when you are done setting up eXist.
+- If you just installed the new GitHub Desktop above and had to re-authenticate, you'll need to re-add all of your repositories to the list.
+To do this, you can either (1) drag the repository folders from the Finder onto the GitHub Desktop window or (2) add the repository folders one at a time from oXygen by opening a file from a repository and selecting `Open current repository in GitHub Desktop` from the oXygen External Tools menu (as described in [Commit your work and push it to GitHub](#commit-your-work-and-push-it-to-github).

 ## Installing other dependencies